neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ![Smoothsort first stage.](./README/figures/smooth-sort-heapification.png)

 The exact rules for deciding whether or not to append the next element as a root node or as a singleton are simple: if the two rightmost Leonardo trees in the forest have adjacent orders, then we merge those two (alongside the new root) to create a Leonardo tree of the next order.
 Otherwise, we add a singleton node.
-The actual code uses the bits of an `unsigned int` to keep track of the orders of the Leonardo trees currently in the forest: a $1$ on the $k\text{th}$ least-significant bit (LSB) of the variable signifies that a Leonardo tree of order $k$ is present.
+The actual code uses the bits of an `unsigned int` to keep track of the orders of the Leonardo trees currently in the forest: a $1$ on the $k^\text{th}$ least-significant bit (LSB) of the variable signifies that a Leonardo tree of order $k$ is present.
 Do note that because of this method, we are restricted to sorting arrays that hold a number of elements no more than the sum of the first $32$ Leonardo numbers (that's a few million records; if we want to circumvent this, we can just use an `unsigned long`).

 ### 3.3 Sorting Using the Heapified Trees

 ![other algorithms](./README/headers/header-other-algorithms.png)
 ---

+### 4.1 Insertion Sort

+### 4.2 Selection Sort

+### 4.3 Merge Sort

-### 4.1 Tim Sort
+### 4.4 Tim Sort

 Now I won't bother going in-depth with tim sort; it's not really the main algorithm I chose anyway.
 Nevertheless, I feel like it deserves a special mention.
 The original publication outlining tim sort actually takes inspiration [from another academic paper](https://dl.acm.org/doi/10.5555/313559.313859) which led me down a rabbit hole of information theory.
 This eventually helped me realize my ideas on how to benchmark the sorting algorithms.